huaminghuangtw/Evergreen-Notes/Permanent-Notes/death.md

 4. Cultivate friendships
 5. Be happy

-Takeaway: [The biggest regrets aren't about _failing_; they're about _not trying at all_.](https://youtu.be/RcYv5x6gZTA) No one ever said: “_I wish I hadn’t tried so many things._” [^4] or “_I wish I hadn’t been so adventurous with my life._” on their deathbed.
+Takeaway: [The biggest regrets aren’t about _failing_; they’re about _not trying at all_.](https://youtu.be/RcYv5x6gZTA) No one ever said: “_I wish I hadn’t tried so many things._” [^4] or “_I wish I hadn’t been so adventurous with my life._” on their deathbed.
 More often than not, people regret the chances they didn’t take, the dreams they set aside, and the experiences they were too afraid to pursue.

 Remarks: Through history, people have gone back into their own pasts, sometime to a precious, unstructured time in their life, and often, the mind gravitates in the past to a moment of shame, some sin of anger/self-pity committed, some act of selfishness, an act of omission/shallowness, a lack of courage.